 - type a Type object. - role any of 'i' (input), 'o' (output), 'io' (input/output), 's' (scalar).
-Defaults to 's' for scalars, 'io' for regular arrays and 'i' for constant arrays. - constant if True, corresponds to a constant (cached) array.
+Defaults to 's' for scalars and 'io' for arrays.

-'''

-class reikna.core.Parameter(name, annotation, default=<class 'funcsigs.empty'>)
+class reikna.core.Parameter (name, annotation, default=<class 'funcsigs.\empty'>)

-'''

 Computation parameter, in the same sense as it is used for functions in the standard library.
 In its terms, all computation parameters have kind POSITIONAL\OR\KEYWORD.